TimZoet/SOL-manual/modules/render/common/uniform_buffer_manager.rst

     sol::UniformBufferManager ubManager(memoryManager, 2);

 The below diagram displays the relationship between the classes described here.
-In this image, :code:`B` is the number of duplicate buffers that is allocated, while :code:`N` corresponds to the maximum number of elements each uniform buffer can fit.
+In this image, :code:`B` is the number of duplicate buffers that is allocated, while :code:`N` corresponds to the maximum number of slots each uniform buffer can fit.

 .. image:: /_static/images/render/uniform_buffer_manager.svg
     :alt: Diagram of the UniformBufferManager.